BainbridgeArtisanResourceNetwork/Barney/README.md

 ## Usage

-If you have properly setup your environment using one of the INSTALL files above, you should be able to use the following command to start a local copy of PyRoboSim
+If you have properly setup your environment using one of the INSTALL files above, you should be able to use the following command to start a local copy of PyRoboSim.

 ```bash
 cd /Barney/src/pyrobosim # Use ~/Barney/src/pyrobosim for Windows